IHE/ITI.NPFS/input/pagecontent/ITI-87.md

   to POST

-- one DocumentReference Resource with metadata for the new file, where the DocumentReference.status shall be set to “current”, the relatesTo.code shall be set to “replaces”, and the relatesTo.target to the URL of the previous DocumentReference Resource, and the bundle.entry.request.method element set to POST
+- one DocumentReference Resource with metadata for the new file, where the DocumentReference.status shall be set to "current", the relatesTo.code shall be set to "replaces", and the relatesTo.target to the URL of the previous DocumentReference Resource, and the bundle.entry.request.method element set to POST

-- one DocumentReference Resource with metadata of the previous file, valued as specified in [Section 3.89.4.1.1](ITI-89.html#2389411-trigger-events) with the bundle.entry.request.method element set to PUT and the DocumentReference.status to “superseded”.
+- one DocumentReference Resource with metadata of the previous file, valued as specified in [Section 3.89.4.1.1](ITI-89.html#2389411-trigger-events) with the bundle.entry.request.method element set to PUT and the DocumentReference.status to "superseded".

 ##### 2:3.87.4.3.3 Expected Actions